ange33333333/2021/README.md

 ## Make Submission

-You can get the predict result on google colab:
+You need to upload models to google drive,and then You can get the predict result on google colab:

 -